ctu-fee-group/Christofel/docs/base/plugins.md

         return serviceCollection
             // Registers all classes that are needed for the plugin
             // namely: IChristofelState, IConfiguration, IPermissionService, IPermissionResolver, IBot, DiscordSocketClient, IApplicationLifetime, ILoggerFactory, ILogger<>
+            // and Discord api services
             .AddDiscordState(State)
             .AddSingleton<ICurrentPluginLifetime>(_lifetimeHandler.LifetimeSpecific)
-            // All services can be registered here
+            // All services can be registered here.
-            //.AddSingleton<MyService>
+            //.AddStateful<MyService>() // Let's say MyService is IStartable, then it should be registered with AddStateful.
+            //.AddTransient<DatabaseChecker>()
             // Configure may be used to register options and to get a section from configuration
-            // State.Configuration can be used
+            // State.Configuration can be used, this is state from the base application
+            // Respond to gateway events.
+            .AddSingleton<PluginResponder>()
+            // Register other services that respond to events, see Remora.Discord documentation.
+            //.AddResponder<MyMessageResponder>()
             //.Configure<SomeOptions>(State.Configuration.GetSection("MySection"));
             ;
     }